Flaconi/terraform-github-repository/README.md

 [![license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 This Terraform module manages GitHub repositories.
-Initially it was a backport from https://github.com/innovationnorway/terraform-github-repository which was written for 0.12 and as dynamic blocks were removed to be complied with 0.11 - this module will only allow branch protection for one branch, the default branch ( defaults to master ).
+Initially it was a backport from https://github.com/innovationnorway/terraform-github-repository which was written for `0.12` and as dynamic blocks were removed to be complied with `0.11`.

 ## Important notice